paulstaff/ps-toolkit/src/v1.0.2/ps-datepicker/readme.md

 	```

 5. Add the `ps-datepicker` class to any input that you would like to convert to a datepicker.
+6. All inputs with the `ps-datepicker` class should be converted to datepickers on page load, but if you need to add new datepickers, simply call `psDatepicker.convert()`.

 Using PS Datepicker